Providence (Avatar Press): XII: The Book

-At the FBI, Carl Perlman concludes that all Lovecraft's fiction, its criticism, and Robert Black's testament have acted as the conduit through which an outside force has taken purchase on humanity's collective unconscious to a point where it can change reality.
+At the FBI, Carl Perlman concludes that all Lovecraft's fiction, its criticism and Robert's testament have acted as the conduit through which an outside force has taken purchase on humanity's collective unconscious to a point where it can change reality.
 Word has reached the FBI that a pregnant-looking Merril Brears has sprung Aldo Sax from his asylum, and Perlman wonders if they might find them at Saint Anselm College.
 He drives to Manchester but instead finds himself in 'Lovecraft Country'.
 At Miskatonic University, he learns that Brears and Sax have been and gone, and taken the Kitab with them.
-Continuing on foot to Arkham, he finds a delegation waiting which includes Brears, Sax, some Mi-Go, a woman 'housing' a member of the Great Race of Yith, and Lovecraftian scholar S. T. Joshi.
+Continuing on foot to Arkham, he finds a delegation waiting which includes Brears, Sax, some Mi-Go, a woman 'housing' a member of the Great Race of Yith and Lovecraftian scholar S. T. Joshi.
 In the sky above them floats Azathoth.
-Johnny Carcosa appears, and Brears goes into labour, giving birth to the infant Cthulhu.
-Carcosa sets the babe into the river as Brears, Perlman, and Joshi look on from the bridge.
-Perlman wonders if there's anything in Black's commonplace book that might help them reverse the situation, but Brears and Joshi are skeptical.
+Carcosa appears, and Brears goes into labour, giving birth to the infant Cthulhu.
+Carcosa sets the babe into the river as Brears, Perlman and Joshi look on from the bridge.
+Perlman wonders if there's anything in Robert's commonplace book that might help them reverse the situation, but Brears and Joshi are skeptical.
 As Shub-Niggurath glides slowly towards the place where they're standing, Perlman rips the book in half and scatters its pages into the water.

+Production

+Background

+Alan Moore is widely regarded as the most influential writer in American comics from the 1980s to the 2000s, known for deconstructing established genres to present new perspectives.
+His disillusionment with major comic book publishers during the period led him to work for Avatar Press, a niche publisher specializing in bad girl and splatter horror comics, writing several series based on works of H. P. Lovecraft.

+Moore has had an interest in Lovecraftian mythos since childhood, occasionally paying tribute in his works including Swamp Thing (1985) and more recent League of Extraordinary Gentlemen (1999-2019).
+In the 1990s, Moore conceived of Yuggoth Cultures, a series of prose pieces based on Lovecraft's poem cycle, Fungi from Yuggoth.
+The series was never completed due to accidental loss of the manuscript, but a remaining part was published as "The Courtyard" (1994).
+This short story featured a contemporary setting to avoid falling into a pseudo-classical imitation, and critically addressed the racism and misogyny of Lovecraft.
+Comfortable with this approach, Moore further explored these themes after The Courtyard was adapted as a comic by Avatar in 2003.
+Its sequel Neonomicon was published in 2010 as a four-issue miniseries, in which the cosmic entity Cthulhu, prophesied by Lovecraft through his stories, would be born on modern-day Earth through the rape and pregnancy of the main female character.
+Moore later realized that the mystery of why Lovecraft, a materialist, had visions of a supernatural world remained unexplained.
+In Providence, the final installment of Moore's Cthulhu cycle, he went back in time to explore Lovecraft's human nature and creative process.